From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems

 Offline jurisdictions have recognized that purely adversarial or purely inquisitorial systems can cause more harm than benefit, and have thus begun adopting hybrid models.
-For example, inquisitorial elements have been integrated into American systems to reduce costs and delays~\cite{findley2011adversarial}, while adversarial practices have been introduced in Continental Europe to enhance perceptions of procedural justice~\cite{walpin2003america}.
-If the inquisitorial nature of online reporting systems indeed contributes to great user frustrations, we envision that online reporting systems can similarly benefit from incorporating adversarial elements.
+For example, inquisitorial elements have been integrated into American systems to reduce costs and delays~\cite{findley2011adversarial}, while adversarial practices have been introduced in Continental Europe to enhance perceptions of procedural justice~\cite{walpin2003america, van2003adversarial}.
+Therefore, we envision that online reporting systems can similarly benefit from incorporating adversarial elements.

 \move{Move from Discussion}{Importantly, incorporating adversarial practices does not imply adopting adversarial procedures wholesale, as fully adversarial procedures pose significant practical challenges in online community settings.
 First, because community administrators and moderators are granted broad authority over regular users \cite{zhang2020policykit, schneider2022admins}, they may be reluctant to adopt reporting processes that substantially reduce their direct control over investigations.
 Second, community moderators often operate under tight time constraints and without formal training~\cite{seering2019moderator, yoon2025s}, which makes fully adversarial processes difficult to sustain in practice, as they typically require greater effort and oversight~\cite{findley2011adversarial}.} For these reasons, we argue that \textbf{the best approach is a hybrid one that incorporates some adversarial elements into the current inquisitorial approach}.
 This also motivates our focus on identifying technical affordances that embed adversarial practices within existing inquisitorial workflows, thereby reducing the practical burden on community moderators of learning and managing adversarial processes.